 - Every human being has presence and it is this universal human energy that unites us all. [p. xv]

 - It is learned habits that destroy our natural presence and connection to others and the world. [p. xv]

 I’d recommend the book for those interested in learning more about presence and the Second Circle concept [Rodenburg].
-I believe that being natural, genuine, open, present and calm, while not necessarily feeding the chatter and clutter of non-constructive self-talk with one’s energy and attention, are some simple ways of getting “it” back.
+I believe that being natural, genuine, open, present and calm, while limiting one’s energy and attention directed towards the chatter and clutter of non-constructive self-talk, are some simple ways of getting “it” back.
 Going back to the kiai in kendo, I suspect that the concepts described in her book would help those, in search of their voice, presence and kiai, to find it.

 After practice, I asked the member what happened.
 She replied that she felt inspired to let out her kiai after seeing another member who was “on” and sensing that person’s energy and intensity.
 She later reflected that she had also wanted to give it her all since everyone in the dojo was watching her match during a mock shinsa.
 Interesting how we can inspire one another.